Dry White Patches on Skin: Should you be concerned?

 In adults, these patches may be caused by dry skin, eczema, dermatitis, or other skin conditions.
 Dry skin can be caused by a variety of factors, including cold weather, hot showers, dry air and nutritional deficiencies.

 If you are an adult experiencing dry white patches on your skin, it is important to consult a healthcare provider for a proper diagnosis and treatment.
 The provider will consider your medical history and may perform a physical examination and possibly a skin biopsy to determine the cause of the dry white patches.
-Treatment may include the use of moisturisers, corticosteroid creams, and other medications, depending on the underlying cause of the patches.
+Treatment may include the use of moisturizers, corticosteroid creams, and other medications, depending on the underlying cause of the patches.

 What are itchy white patches on the face?

 Itchy white patches on the face can be caused by a variety of factors, including dry skin, eczema, and dermatitis.
 These conditions can cause the skin to become dry, red, and itchy, leading to the development of white patches.
-In some cases, itchy white patches on the face may be a sign of a more serious condition, such as a fungal infection or an allergic reaction.

 What are fungus white spots on the face?

 Fungus white spots on the face are a type of fungal infection known as tinea versicolor.
 Tinea versicolor is caused by a type of yeast that is naturally present on the skin.
-When the yeast grows out of control, it can cause a rash with white or light-coloured patches to develop on the skin.
+When the yeast grows out of control, it can cause a rash with white or light-colored patches to develop on the skin.
 Tinea versicolor is most commonly found on the chest, back, and upper arms, but it can also affect the face.

 Tinea versicolor is typically treated with antifungal medications, which can be applied topically or taken orally.
 If you are experiencing fungus white spots on your face and are concerned about the cause, it is important to consult a healthcare provider for a proper diagnosis and treatment.
 The provider will consider your medical history and may perform a skin scraping or culture to confirm the diagnosis of tinea versicolor.